icehawk55/IB_Switch_Walk/README.md

 A file called ndr_switches.out that is a mapping of all switch information.
 This is used to output the switch info for down ports.
 The script does a "switch name" lookup against this file and pulls the info.
 Switch_Name, location, RU#, Serial_Number, IP_Addr (The file here has been cleaned up to be generic)

-You will also need to create an array in check_all_ports.sh that has the smpwalk map to each switch.
-In this script I have 64 leaf switches I walk through.
+You will also need to create an array in switches.map that has the smpwalk map to each switch.
+In this example I have 64 leaf switches I walk through.
 So the array is 0-64 (I ignore [0]).

-Once I figure out the wiki formatting for this readme I'll make this cleaner.

 Rich